Opening a Café in Germany: What you need to know

 How to market your new café

 How do you draw customers’ attention to your new café?
-If you are planning your advertising activities before you open your business, you should prioritise two main things: a professional website and traditional advertising for your new opening.
+If you are planning your advertising activities before you open your business, you should prioritise two main things: a professional website and a mix of traditional advertising (banners, flyers, newspaper ad) and social media marketing for your new opening.
 In addition, list your business location on Google Maps and Yellow Pages free of charge.

 A bright, appealing website should present your products and emphasise your niche.
 The homepage should include special offers, opening hours, and contact details.
 The website is your perfect opportunity to make an enticing first impression.